-White described how he would often take short breaks while touring around the world to explore local teas in exotic locations.
-He would often brew steeping savory concoctions in a mason jar.
-During our conversation we both agreed that drinking tea kind of “brings one back to earth” since you have to actually stop and sip.
-Tea is really a comfort drink, unlike coffee which one can drink on the run.
+White described how he would often take short breaks while touring around the world to explore local tea shops in exotic locations.
+The beverage and the background music make these visits all the more pleasant.
+Restaurants and cafes these days make use of some of the best commercial music service providers.
+For example, Cloud Cover Music or Pandora for business are some of the most popular streaming services used in commercial settings.
+Music is after all an unavoidable aspect of a cafeteria’s setting.
+White would often brew steeping savory concoctions in a mason jar.
+During our conversation, we both agreed that drinking tea kind of “brings one back to earth” since you have to stop and sip.
+Tea is a comfort drink, unlike coffee which one can drink on the run.

 For those of you wondering about the sweet, cheerful name of the company “Wendigo”, which kind of floats off the tongue with pleasant alliteration–the meaning is “not so sweet”.
 In fact, in Algonquian folklore, the Wendigo is a cannibalistic creature which possesses insatiable greed and ill reputed behavior.
 Actually the logo for the tea company is a “W” with the antlers, a characteristic of the wendigo creature.
 Now, how is that for a theme for something as innocent and homey as tea?
+Assuming that Wendigo Tea Co. had undertaken quite a bit of product research via targeted surveys (with help from resources like https://www.qualtrics.com/marketplace/survey-template/), the responses would no doubt have covered every possible one on the spectrum – from astonishment to obsession, and repulsion, even.
+Exactly what’s expected for such a unique brand.
 Each of the teas is named after a folklore creature such as the Yeti for “Bigfoot Black Tea” or the “Firebird Chai” tea.
 In fact the packaging is very elegant and consists of a dark brown canister embellished with a jute rope and card which describes the tea.

 Now, I tried the herbal tea aptly named “Siren” and it is very reminiscent of Jamaican ginger beer, carrying a thick heavy, gingery and peppery flavor.
 The flavor is very full-bodied and strong-the way tea should be.
 The concoction appeared to be chock full of dried woody and frilly herbs, bark, and seeds.
 It was nice to see real herbs as opposed to what usually seems to resemble grass clippings and bark dust.